-(b) An owner may withdraw an outstanding estimate of charges to perform make-ready work any time after30 days from the date the owner provides the estimate to the requester if the requester has not accepted that estimate.
+(b) An owner may notify the requester with the estimate that an estimate of charges to perform make-ready work is valid for a specific time period not less than 30 days from the date the owner provides the estimate to the requester.
+Further, the estimate for make-ready work shall expire if make-ready work does not commence when scheduled by the owner due to delays caused by the requester or 90 days whichever is later.

-(6) For requests to attach to poles, the owner must determine the time period for completing the make-ready work and provide that information in a written notice to the requester and all known occupants with existing attachments on the poles that may be affected by the make-ready work.
+(6) For requests to attach to poles, the owner must request the time period for completing the make-ready work from each known occupant and provide that information in a written notice (all costs of which shall be included in the rate for attachments) to the requester and all known occupants with existing attachments on the poles that may be affected by the make-ready work.
 The owner and the requester must coordinate the make-ready work with any such occupants as necessary.

 (a) For attachments in the communications space, the notice shall: